 - ✓ DTA is required by law to provide appropriate services for people with disabilities.
 Contact your local legal services program, Appendix D, if you need special training, education, or employment services because you have a physical or mental disability, including a learning disability.
-See Questions 24-27. - ✓ You can arrange your own community service placement, but DTA reserves the right to disapprove the site you arrange.
+See Questions 24-27. - ✓ You can arrange your own community service placement, but DTA must approve it.
 Under the law, any nonprofit organization may be a community service site, so DTA disapproval may not be legal.

-55 What if you can't find an appropriate Work Activity?
+What if you can't find an appropriate Work Activity?